Bronson Hill Arc

 The Bronson Hill Arc is a bimodal volcanic arc and associated sediments that formed over a west (?) dipping subduction zone during the Ordovician period (c.
 475 - 450 million years ago (Ma)) as part of the Taconic Orogeny.
 These rocks are presently well exposed along the Connecticut River Valley of Vermont and New Hampshire.
-The arc is evidenced by plutonism and extrusive volcanicsm, including the Ammonoosuc Volcanics (c.
+The arc is evidenced by plutonism and extrusive volcanism, including the Ammonoosuc Volcanics (c.
 461 Ma from U/Pb zircon dates) and the overlying Partridge Formation (c.
 457 Ma from graptolites in the formation).
-It is related to the slightly older Shelburne Falls arc that sits to the west.
+It is related to the slightly older Shelburne Falls arc that lies to the west.
 These rocks were metamorphosed and deformed during the Acadian Orogeny and the Alleghenian Orogeny.